IepIweidieng/TJAPlayer3/tja.md

 Specify the **skin** in the gameplay screen for **taiko-web**.

-*Unspecified*: The behavior in other simulators.
+*Unspecified*: The available pre-defined values and behavior in other simulators.

 * `TAIKOWEBSKIN:<comma-separated-list-text-key-value>`